vinstic-myshell/myshell-doc-en/product-manual/product-update-log/june-update-log.md

 **Other**

-* Fixed the issue of missing audio for specific text segments.
+* Fixed the issue of specific text segments lacking audio.
 Markdown-formatted text and emoji audio generation have been disabled.

 ### 20230608

 * The bot creation tool, AutoPrompt, is now online.
 It can generate bots based on your language description.
 Its effect is at least equivalent to a normal person studying Prompt for more than 20 hours!
-* If you are an advanced player, we will open up generated prompts for everyone to further optimize based on them in next week's version.
+* If you are an advanced player, we will open up the generated prompts for everyone to further optimize based on them in next week's version.
 * You can now use Shift + Enter to line break in the text input box.
 * In group chat mode, Telegram BOT can now be conversed with by replying to the BOT's message.
 * The knowledge base has quietly been updated to support URL parsing (currently only for one layer of text).
 Please try it out first.
 If you encounter any unsolvable scenarios, please give us feedback.
 We will gradually improve this feature.